 Instructions

-- Use a large sheet pan, platter, or disposable foil roasting pan to shred pork.
-Use hands or forks to shred and discard any pieces of fat and bone.
+- Shred Meat: Use a large sheet pan, platter, or disposable foil roasting pan to shred pork.
+Use hands or forks and discard any pieces of fat and bone.
 When it's all said and done, You'll have about 3 pounds of shredded pork.
 Reserve two pounds for the Green Chili.
+And use any pork juices in the chili for more flavor.

 - Add 2 pounds of the shredded pork, canned tomatoes, chicken broth, and chopped chiles.
 Bring to a boil and then simmer on low, partially covered, for at least 1 hour.
 Up to 2 hours is even better.